 Did you make this recipe?
 Please rate it and leave a comment below because I love hearing from you!
 You can also tag @anediblemosaic on social media.
 To stay up-to-date FOLLOW ME on Instagram, Twitter, and Facebook.
 Xoxo, Faith

 - Preheat oven to 425F; butter and flour a muffin tray (or line it with paper liners).

 - Whisk together the flour, cornmeal, baking powder, baking soda, salt, and sugar in a medium bowl.

-- Bake until golden brown and a toothpick inserted inside comes out clean or with just a couple crumbs, about 16 to 18 minutes.
+- Bake until golden brown and a toothpick inserted inside comes out clean, about 16 to 18 minutes.

 - Store muffins covered at room temperature for up to 2 days, or covered in the fridge for up to 1 week.

 This post was first published on An Edible Mosaic on December 14, 2011.
 I updated it with more information on December 11, 2020.